impactorbitco/handbook-main/content/ims/policies/HR/Statutory Vacation Leave.md

 ### Conclusion

-At Green Orbit Digital, we believe that taking time off for vacation is essential for employee well-being, productivity, and job satisfaction.
+At Impact Orbit Creative Group, we believe that taking time off for vacation is essential for employee well-being, productivity, and job satisfaction.
 By providing a generous vacation policy and encouraging employees to make use of their accrued time off, we aim to foster a positive work environment where employees can thrive both personally and professionally.

 ### Introduction

-At Green Orbit Digital, we recognize the importance of work-life balance and the need for our employees to take time off to rest, recharge, and spend quality time with their loved ones.
+At Impact Orbit Creative Group, we recognize the importance of work-life balance and the need for our employees to take time off to rest, recharge, and spend quality time with their loved ones.
 This Annual Leave Policy outlines the guidelines and procedures for requesting and taking annual leave to ensure fairness, consistency, and transparency across the organization.

 ### Eligibility